lemoniapd/lemoniapd.github.io/README.md

 # FrontendInlmn
 Assignments for frontend-course

-#1, "portfolio website" built in HTML and CSS
+#1, "portfolio website" built in HTML and CSS.
+Javascript to be added

-#2, group assignment

-#3, individual add-ons on previous group assignment